jsteyn/carpentries.org/_posts/2024/05/2024-05-28-cchd2024-updates-from-the-organising-committee.md

 time: "09:00:00"
 tags: ["CarpentryConnect", "Events"]
 ---
 We are thrilled to share exciting news from the organising committee of the [BioNT Community Event & CarpentryConnect Heidelberg 2024](https://biont-training.eu/event-details/CarpentryConnect2024)!
 As we approach the event, themed “Community-led training beyond academia,” we are excited to announce several key updates that highlight our commitment to fostering an inclusive and enriching experience for all participants.
-These updates include our keynote speakers, the introduction of the Inclusivity Ticket, and our provisional program.
+These updates include our keynote speakers, the introduction of the Inclusivity Ticket, and our provisional programme.

 ## 1. Announcing our Keynote Speakers